My Quiet Kitchen

 Dress the salad just before serving.

-The dressing can be stored in the refrigerator for up to 4 days.
+Tahini Caesar dressing keeps in the refrigerator for up to 4 days.

-Store leftover croutons at room temperature in an airtight container.
+Store leftover croutons at room temperature in an airtight container for up to 3 days.

 Store leftover chickpeas in the refrigerator with the container lid not fully sealed.